Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 He was made Chief of Army Staff on 1 January 1984.
 While in this role, he started planning a coup against Buhari.
 On 27 August 1985, Babangida successfully overthrew Buhari and became President and Commander-in-Chief of Nigeria’s Armed Forces.

 He set up the Armed Forces Ruling Council to make laws and reorganized national security, creating the State Security Service, National Intelligence Agency, and Defence Intelligence Agency.
-Buhari was kept under house arrest until 1988.
+Security authorities kept Buhari under house arrest until 1988.

 Presidency and Economic Reforms